sanjanarc/gr8-Value/README.md

-To open our project, you may find index.html under the templates folder.
-This folder contains all of our html files.
-You may also start at the login page (login_page.html)

-Our project uses popups to alert the user.
-Sometimes the browser may block these popups.
+Note: Our project contains a popup to alert the user.
+As a result, browsers may block this popup.